 is no exception.
 The Cross

-In spite of its weight, the Chariot Cross
+Despite its weight, the Cross

 and the Burley Bee